 Everyone hopes that they will always have wonderful guests.
 But what do you do if you don’t have a good guest?
 How do you protect yourself if they’re complaining about you to Airbnb?
-What if they’re saying flat-out lies?
+What if they’re saying flat-out lies or trying to scam you?

 Even as I say this, I know full well that I’ve not always done this.
 I often communicate in person.
 Occasionally I’ll just leave guests notes.
 For longer-term stays, I usually just end up texting them about most things.